hypernormalisation/zeal/doc/nightfall.md

 `p_sv = 2 * 3.5/60 ~= 0.117`

-We'll calculate the per-swing chance to proc now assuming the ret is hitcapped and hitting from behind with a 6.5% chance to be dodged (that could be reduced to 6% by wearing Edgemaster's Handguards for +7 axe skill).
+We'll calculate the per-swing chance to proc now assuming the ret is hitcapped and hitting from behind with a 6.5% chance to be dodged.

 Therefore `p_hit = 0.935`.